 You’ve recently been exposed to one or more of the causes listed above: Especially if your symptoms developed soon afterwards.

-See your doctor if you’re concerned, or your scalp becomes inflamed, weepy or sore.
+See your doctor or your dermatologist if you’re concerned, your symptoms are severe, or your scalp becomes inflamed, weepy or sore.